 Both were single LPs in glossy gatefold jackets loaded with photos & liner notes

-Unlike movies, new Broadway musicals don't pop up every Wednesday and Friday, so when one appeared on the horizon that interested me, it was a big event.
-The last Broadway cast recording I'd purchased was Sondheim's A Little Night Music, a musical meal I'd been dining out on since 1973.
-Having committed every note and melody of the splendid score to memory by then, I could scarcely believe my good fortune that 1975 held forth the promise of TWO major Broadway musical releases I could submerge myself in.
+Given that Broadway musicals don't crop up with the regularity of movies, the appearance of the highly-anticipated shows was quite a big deal to me.
+Before CHICAGO & A Chorus Line captured my imagination, the last Broadway cast album I'd purchased was Sondheim's A Little Night Music, a musical meal I'd been dining out on since 1973.
+Having committed every note and melody of that splendid score to memory by then, I could scarcely believe my good fortune that 1975 held forth the promise of TWO major Broadway musical releases I could submerge myself in.

-At the time, all the smart money was on CHICAGO.
-The only familiar names to me from A Chorus Line were composer Marvin Hamlish, who then was all but unavoidable after his Oscar win for The Sting (1973), and director-choreographer Michael Bennett, who I came to know from reading the backs of the library-borrowed cast albums of Company and Follies.
-CHICAGO distinguished itself as the one with the Broadway heavy hitters and showbiz pedigree.
-It marked the Broadway musical return of Gwen Verdon (last seen in 1966’s Sweet Charity)!
-The professional reunion of husband & wife team Verdon & Fosse!
-The reteaming of Fosse with his Cabaret and Liza with a Z collaborators, the composer-lyricist-writing duo of John Kander and Fred Ebb!
-And it was the first-time pairing of two genuine Broadway legends…Gwen Verdon and Chita Rivera!
+Back in the day, all the smart money was on CHICAGO.
+The only familiar names A Chorus Line boasted were composer Marvin Hamlish, then all but unavoidable after his recent Oscar win for The Sting (1973), and director-choreographer Michael Bennett, whose name was familiar to me from the liner notes of the library-borrowed cast albums of Company and Follies.
+CHICAGO distinguished itself as the musical with the Broadway heavy hitters and showbiz pedigree.
+It marked the Broadway musical return of Gwen Verdon (her last Broadway musical was 1966's Sweet Charity)!
+The professional reunion of husband & wife collaborators Verdon & Fosse!
+The reteaming of Fosse with his Cabaret and Liza with a Z collaborators: the composer-lyricist-writing duo of John Kander and Fred Ebb!
+And best of all, CHICAGO marked the first-time pairing of two genuine Broadway legends…Gwen Verdon and Chita Rivera!

 |Illustration by Sam Norkin -1975|

-Wanting to start off with the “sure thing,” I listened to the CHICAGO album first, which turned into one of those rarer-than-rare occurrences where one’s extraordinarily high expectations are not only met, but exceeded.
+Wanting to start with the "sure thing," I listened to the CHICAGO album first, which became one of those rarer-than-rare occurrences where one's extraordinarily high expectations are met and exceeded.
 Hearing that incredible score for the first time...every single song a showstopper...not a clunker in the bunch...was such a thrill.
 The songs and their often hilarious lyrics set my imagination on fire...
 I could practically see the entire production in my head.
 I was instantly attracted to the storyline--the phoniness of show biz reflecting the phoniness of the American legal system.
-And if the cynicism at CHICAGO's core struck me as caustic and pessimistic, consider that I was just 17 at the time (sarcasm and snark are like crack to a teenager) and that it was the summer of '75.
+And if the cynicism at CHICAGO's core struck me as caustic and pessimistic, consider that I was just 17 at the time (sarcasm and snark are like crack cocaine to a teenager) and that it was the summer of '75.
 The summer that saw the dynamic downer duo of Nashville and The Day of the Locust released to movie theaters just weeks before.
 The timing couldn't have been more perfect.
 CHICAGO was simply riding the crest of the zeitgeist.

 |May 6, 1976|

-That's Jane Fonda speaking at a Tom Hayden rally in Sacramento and 18-year-old me in this, the only photo I have of my beloved official CHICAGO T-shirt, which I wore for years until it disintegrated.
-A photo captured mere moments before Ms. Fonda graciously signed the Barbarella photo I've got secreted away in the Busby Berkeley Book tucked under my arm.
-The memo is an affirmative reply to a written request by yours truly to NY's 46th St. Theater inquiring as to the possibility of purchasing a CHICAGO T-shirt (mail order Broadway merchandise wasn't yet a thing).
+That's Jane Fonda speaking at a Tom Hayden rally in Sacramento and 18-year-old me in this, the only photo I have of my beloved official CHICAGO T-shirt I wore for years until it disintegrated.
+An image captured mere moments before Ms. Fonda graciously signed the Barbarella photo I've got secreted away in the book you see tucked under my arm (The Busby Berkeley Book).
+The memo is an affirmative reply to my written request to NY's 46th St. Theater inquiring about the possibility of purchasing a CHICAGO T-shirt (mail-order Broadway merchandise was yet to be a thing).
 It cost a whopping $5 plus $1 shipping.

-And there you have what was then, and continues to be, my essential relationship with CHICAGO and A Chorus Line.
-They're culturally joined at the hip.
+And there you have what was then, and continues to be, the essential link in my relationship with CHICAGO and A Chorus Line.
+They're culturally joined at the hip for me.
 Iconic templates of a particular time and place in my life--I'd graduated high school in June, I'd been "out" to myself for about two years (4 more years to go for family), it was the summer of Jaws, it was the summer of my independence.
-And these two shows, listened to as routinely and relentlessly as though they were on a loop, were the soundtrack of my adult-adjacent freedom.
+And these two shows, listened to as regularly and relentlessly as though they were on a loop, were the soundtrack of my adult-adjacent freedom.